ptai21/Loan-Classification/README.md

 ### Overview

-This guide explains how to deploy and run a machine learning model using Streamlit.
-The deployment package contains a pre-trained model that predicts loan classifications and includes necessary preprocessing tools.
+The application is deployed using Streamlit, offering an interactive web interface that allows users to input loan details and receive real-time approval predictions.
+A pre-trained model and its preprocessing tools are included in the deployment package.

 ### Project Structure